-It is recommended that you record whether or not a follow-up visit was booked.
-A simple observation could be created to record if the patient accepted the offer of follow up, declined, was unreachable or
+It is recommended that you record whether a follow-up visit is accepted and booked.
+A Worklist template for post-discharge follow-up task should be created to record if the patient accepted the offer of follow-up, declined, was unreachable or had no follow-up required.
+It is important to add the LACE risk score to this task as this will be the method to search for patients at high risk for process measures 4.1, 4.2 and 6.1.

-Using this simple dropdown consistently will make follow-up results searchable for future panel management and QI work.